Brutto13/EffectiveMark2/README.md

 it with precalculated results.

 ## RAM Test
-**WARNING: This test is NOT as accurate as Memtest86** but it's good enough to test R/W operations on system
+**WARNING: This test is NOT as accurate as Memtest86, **but it's good enough to test R/W operations on system**

 ## GPU Test
 Test written in OpenCL, so it **should** work on both AMD and NVIDIA cards.